Effective mass theorems with Bloch modes crossings: Two microlocal analysis

 \end{proposition}

 The family of operators $M^t(\sigma,v)$ describes the part of the concentration that comes from finite distance while the measure $\gamma^t(dx,d\sigma,d\omega)$ is often called the part at infinity of the two-scale semi-classical measure.
+In particular,